GuillaumeAllain/vim-codevmacro/README.md

 A vim syntax for CodeV's Macro-Plus language.

-For the moment, it is mostly a transcriptions of @heterophyllus syntax for Atom : [language-codev](https://github.com/heterophyllus/language-codev)
+For the moment, it is mostly a transcriptions of [heterophyllus](https://github.com/heterophyllus) syntax for Atom : [language-codev](https://github.com/heterophyllus/language-codev)

 # Installation